The regularizing effects of resetting in a particle system for the Burgers equation: Introduction

-where $\E$ denotes the expected value with respect to the Wiener measure, then $u$ satisfies\footnote{This is only valid for spatially periodic or decay at infinity boundary conditions.} the viscous Burgers' equation~\eqref{eqnViscousBurgers} and initial data $u_0$.
-We clarify that in~\eqref{eqnBurgersUdef} and subsequently, for any given time $t \geq 0$, $X_t\inv$ denotes the spatial inverse of the diffeomorphism $X_t$.
-Namely, we know~\cite{bblKunita}*{Theorems 4.5.1, 4.6.5} that for regular drifts $u$, the stochastic flow $X$ has a modification which is a stochastic flow of diffeomorphisms of $\R$.
-Replacing $X$ with this modification if necessary, for any $t \geq 0$, we define $X\inv_t$ to be the inverse of the diffeomorphism $X_t$.
-That is, for any $t \geq 0$, we have $X_t(X_t\inv(x)) = x$ surely for all $x\in\R$, and $X_t\inv(X_t(a)) = a$ surely for all $a \in \R$.
+where $\E$ denotes the expected value with respect to the Wiener measure, then $u$ satisfies \footnote{This is only valid for spatially periodic or decay at infinity boundary conditions.} the viscous Burgers equation~(\ref{eqnViscousBurgers}) and initial data $u_0$.
+We clarify that in~(\ref{eqnBurgersUdef}) and subsequently, for any given time $t \geq0$, $X_t\inv$ denotes the spatial inverse of the diffeomorphism $X_t$.
+Namely, we know~\cite{bblKunita}, Theorems 4.5.1, 4.6.5, that for regular drifts $u$, the stochastic flow $X$ has a modification which is a stochastic flow of diffeomorphisms of $\R$.
+Replacing $X$ with this modification if necessary, for any $t \geq0$, we define $X\inv_t$ to be the inverse of the diffeomorphism $X_t$.
+That is, for any $t \geq0$, we have $X_t(X_t\inv(x)) = x$ surely for all $x\in\R$, and $X_t\inv(X_t(a)) = a$ surely for all $a \in\R$.

-Observe that when $\nu = 0$, the system~\eqsSLBurgers is exactly the method of characteristics for the inviscid Burgers' equation.
-Indeed trajectories of the flow $X$ are now characteristics, and equation \eqref{eqnBurgersUdef} states that the velocity is transported along characteristics.
-Thus, the $\nu > 0$ case could be viewed as a stochastic generalization of the method of characteristics: we transport the initial data along noisy characteristics, and then average with respect to the Wiener measure.
+Observe that when $\nu= 0$, the system~(\ref{eqnDXBurgers}) and (\ref {eqnBurgersUdef}) is exactly the method of characteristics for the inviscid Burgers equation.
+Indeed trajectories of the flow $X$ are now characteristics, and equation (\ref{eqnBurgersUdef}) states that the velocity is transported along characteristics.
+Thus, the $\nu> 0$ case could be viewed as a stochastic generalization of the method of characteristics: we transport the initial data along noisy characteristics, and then average with respect to the Wiener measure.

-The usual Monte-Carlo method of solving~\eqsSLBurgers numerically~\cites{bblMontecarlo,bblRobertCasella} is to replace the flow $X_t$ with $N$ different copies $X^{i, N}_t$, each driven by an independent Wiener process $W^i_t$, and replace the expected value in~\eqref{eqnBurgersUdef} by the empirical mean: $\frac{1}{N} \sum_{i=1}^N$.
+The usual Monte--Carlo method of solving~(\ref{eqnDXBurgers}) and (\ref {eqnBurgersUdef}) numerically \mbox{\cite {bblMontecarlo,bblRobertCasella}} is to replace the flow $X_t$ with $N$ different copies $X^{i, N}_t$, each driven by an independent Wiener process $W^i_t$, and replace the expected value in~(\ref {eqnBurgersUdef}) by the empirical mean, $\frac{1}{N} \sum_{i=1}^N$.
 Explicitly, the system in question becomes

-where $u_0$ is the given initial data, $W^i$ a sequence of independent Wiener processes and $\nu > 0$ the viscosity.
-As before, for any $t \geq 0$, $(X^{i,N}_t)\inv$ denotes the spatial inverse of $X^{i,N}_t$.
+where $u_0$ is the given initial data, $W^i$ a sequence of independent Wiener processes and $\nu> 0$ the viscosity.
+As before, for any $t \geq0$, $(X^{i,N}_t)\inv$ denotes the spatial inverse of $X^{i,N}_t$.
 Throughout this paper, with the exception of Section~\ref{sxnShocks}, we impose periodic boundary conditions on the above, and assume the initial data is periodic with period $1$.